gaurangk19/Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

 • Built a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook

-• Analysed Revenue and Share Price data of Tesla and GameStop.• Built a dashboard using Python and libraries like Pandas, Beautiful Soup and Plotly using Jupyter notebook • Analysed Revenue and Share Price data of Tesla and GameStop.
+• Analysed Revenue and Share Price data of Tesla and GameStop

 Skills: Data Analysis · Beautiful Soup · Pandas (Software) · Python (Programming Language)